 For instance, Bred Pitt endorsing a Swiss luxury watch is to project a cool persona.
 Now, if you are someone who wants to be cool and smooth (read rich), then the ad must appeal to you.

 How to build a Brand Persona- Know the Customer

 The best approach is to first determine the target customer personality as that is going to be reflected in the brand persona.
 Provided that you can deliver on the promise made through a certain brand persona.

-OK, getting back to the basics preached by Mr. Aaker, your brand persona could be:
+Getting back to the basics preached by Mr. Aaker, a brand persona could be one of the following:

 - excited or enthusiastic,

 Please, note the additional aspects are not in the model but you can do it your way for your brand.(see below).

 To understand the concept better you can ponder over the following model by Aaker.
 I think it’s a good start into the conceptual aspects of a Brand Persona 🙂 I am not getting too professorial here but the model can help you think about the concept better.